Implementation Guidelines

 Source: Grafana Docs

-Example: Use AWS Patch Manager but keep in mind AWS doesn't test patches before making them available in Patch Manager.
+Example: Use but keep in mind AWS doesn't test patches before making them available in Patch Manager.
 It is essential to test every change to ensure smooth functionality.